jennyn92/jennyn92/README.md

 - 👋 Hi, I’m @jennyn92
 - 🖥️ I currently work in IT
 - 👀 I’m interested in ...making programs that make our work and lives smoother.
-- 🌱 I’m currently developing my Python and SQL skills with the CodeFirstGirls Degree.
+- 🌱 I have developed my coding skills with Python and SQL skills with the CodeFirstGirls Degree.
-- 👩‍💻 Have a look and contact me at my website: https://jennifer-works.com/
 -
 <!---
 jennyn92/jennyn92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.